conoro/yunmai-data-extract/README.md

 npm install
 ```
 * rename conf-sample.toml to conf.toml

+* If you want to save to Google Sheets, do the following:
+  * Follow all of the [Step 1 steps here](https://developers.google.com/sheets/api/quickstart/nodejs) to use the Sheets API
+  * Save the secrets file you get as client_secret.json in the yunmai-data-extract directory
+  * Create a Google Sheet and a Tab in that Sheet and then edit conf.toml to set:
+  * useGSheets = true
+  * gSheetsId = "Get it from the part of the url after /d/ in the Google Sheet you want to use"
+  * gSheetsTabId = "Get the Tab ID of the Sheet from the gid in url of the Google Sheet you want to use"

 * Connect your Android phone to your PC via USB (making sure [USB debugging is enabled](http://www.howtogeek.com/129728/how-to-access-the-developer-options-menu-and-enable-usb-debugging-on-android-4.2/) on your phone).
 Run:

 ```